Edward J. O'Hare: Assassination

-O'Hare was shot and killed on Wednesday, November 8, 1939, while driving his 1939 Lincoln-Zephyr coupe in Chicago.
-When he left his office at Sportsman's Park racetrack in Cicero, Illinois in the afternoon, he was reportedly carrying a cleaned and oiled Spanish-made .32-caliber semi-automatic pistol, something unusual for him.
+O'Hare was shot and killed on November 8, 1939, while driving his 1939 Lincoln-Zephyr coupe in Chicago.
+When he left his office at Sportsman's Park racetrack in Cicero, Illinois, in the afternoon, he was reportedly carrying a cleaned and oiled Spanish-made .32-caliber semi-automatic pistol, something unusual for him.

 Two shotgun-wielding gunmen in a dark sedan drove alongside O'Hare as he approached the intersection of Ogden Avenue and Rockwell Street.
-Both fired a volley of big-game slugs killing O’Hare instantly at the age of 46.
+Both fired a volley of big-game slugs, killing O'Hare instantly at the age of 46.
 His Lincoln crashed into a roadside post while the killers continued eastbound on Ogden Ave and were lost in traffic.
 No arrests were ever made.

-In 2010, Chicago alderman Ed Burke asked the Chicago Police Department Cold Case Squad to re-examine O'Hare's murder in light of a new book, Get Capone, which made allegations about the crime.
+In 2010, Chicago Alderman Ed Burke asked the Chicago Police Department Cold Case Squad to re-examine O'Hare's murder in light of a new book, Get Capone, which made allegations about the crime.